ugoMusk/AirBnB_clone/README.md

 with patch('sys.stdout', new=StringIO()) as f:
     HBNBCommand().onecmd("help show")
-Otherwise, you will have to re-write the console by replacing precmd by default.
+Otherwise, you will have to re-write the console by replacing precmd by default........